Whole30 Weight Loss Hub

 Here are a few things you need to know.

 - The Whole30 isn’t a weight loss diet.
 You won’t count or restrict calories, skip meals, or eliminate carbs.
 You’ll eat real, whole food to satiety, with no pills, powders, or shakes required.
-You’re not even allowed to step on the scale—that’s how serious we are!
+We even ask that you stay off the scale and away from body measurements for 30 days—that’s how serious we are!

 - We don’t even talk about weight loss.
 You won’t find calorie counts for our recipes or see bikini-clad before-and-after shots on our pages, and we won’t give you tips for losing weight on the program.
 You might want to lose weight, and we honor that.
-But dieting for weight loss has never worked for you.
-We do things differently.
+But we do things differently.

 - The Whole30 is a reset for your health, habits, and relationship with food.
 We show you (through elimination and reintroduction) how to determine which foods work best for you, empower you to create new healthy habits, and help you break unhealthy emotional ties to sweets, treats, junk food, and booze.